 Here is a big picture overview of how to practice medicine abroad in Canada.
-Our later posts detail province-specific information for Ontario and British Columbia, with Quebec and Alberta in the works (the provinces with the most immigrants).
+Our later posts detail province-specific information for Ontario, British Columbia, and Quebec (the provinces with the most immigrants).

 The criteria for medical licensure/registration in Canada is unique to each province, specialty or subspecialty, and location.
 In Ontario you can obtain a restricted license without repeating examinations or training as long as you passed the USMLEs, completed an ACGME training program, hold ABMS board certification, and currently hold a full state medical license.
 The restricted license can be renewed indefinitely.
 British Columbia has similar criteria as Ontario for obtaining a provisional license, though they do expect you to take the Canadian boards, known as the Royal College exams, and advance to a full medical license within a specific period of time.

 Some provinces require the total length of postgraduate training to be equivalent to that in Canada.
 For example, Internal Medicine Residency in Canada is 4 years, compared to 3 years in the US.
 Emergency Medicine training in Canada is 5 years, compared to 4 years in the US.
 For a US-trained physician, fellowship training contributes to this requirement.
 For example, three years of internal medicine residency and a one-year fellowship in palliative care meets the 4-year requirement for postgraduate training in internal medicine.

 Notably, Family Medicine physicians boarded through the American Board of Family Medicine (ABFM) can benefit from reciprocity agreements with Canada.
 This agreement allows an ABFM diplomate to directly seek certification in Canada without additional examinations.